 I want karma to get my ex so badly

-Dear reader, I understand exactly how you feel because I went through a painful rejection as well.
-If karma was tangible and I could have bought it, I would have sold all my belongings and run into the first shop to buy all the karma I could afford.
+I understand how you feel because I went through a painful rejection myself.
+If karma were tangible and I could buy it, I’d have sold everything I owned and rushed to the first shop to get as much of it as I could afford.
+I’d have gotten back at my ex for treating me worse than a stranger.

 As I yearned for revenge and justice for her bad post-breakup treatment, my heart raced and my mind became blurry.
-I came up with 100 different ways for my ex to get hit by karma and expected her to pay for her wrongdoings.
+I came up with 100 different ways for my ex to get hit by karma and pay for her wrongdoings.

-I am not ashamed to admit that I have visualized many bad things happening to my ex and would sometimes contemplate her running back to me to say she’d made a huge mistake.
+I’m not ashamed to admit that I imagined many bad things happening to my ex and even pictured her running back to me, admitting she’d made a huge mistake.
+I felt completely abandoned, so I wanted her to show she still cared.
+Because she didn’t show it, I felt hurt and angry and tempted to make her pay.

-But when I realized what my crazy obsession with revenge and karmic justice was doing to me, I reluctantly took a step back and asked myself.
-“Why would my ex’s unhappiness bring me joy?
-It would certainly make me feel better in the heat of the moment but not after I’ve calmed down.
-It would just make me into a vengeful person who hurts others to get a kick out of it.”
+That’s when I reluctantly took a step back and asked myself, “Why would my ex’s unhappiness bring me joy?”
+It would certainly make me feel better in the moment, but not in the long run.
+It would just make me into a vengeful person who hurts others to get a kick out of them.

 And that would make me no better than my ex.
 It’d make me impulsive and vengeful, so I chose not to take revenge.
-I knew that I shouldn’t be the person to punish my ex because there are plenty of people out there who would do the dirty job for me.
+I knew that I shouldn’t be the person to punish my ex because there are plenty of more impulsive people out there who’d do the dirty job for me.

-Those people would teach my ex lessons whereas I would just look petty and give my ex another reason to stay away from me.
+They would teach my ex valuable lessons, whereas I would just look petty and give my ex another reason to stay away from me.
+Once I realized that, I gave up on getting involved with my ex and let karma punish my ex.

-Had I decided to take matters of karmic justice into my own hands and do something despicable, like post my ex’s pictures online, I would end up being the bad guy.
-My vengeful actions would show my ex that she’s gotten to me and that I lack control over my actions.
+Had I decided to take matters of karmic justice into my own hands and do something despicable, like post my ex’s pictures online or harass her new boyfriend, I’d end up being the bad guy.
+My vengeful actions would show my ex that she’s gotten under my skin and that I lack emotional self-control and self-respect.

-Not only would my ex tell her people what a bad person I am for doing something nasty but all my bad actions would sooner rather than later come flying back at me.
-My family and friends would find out what I’ve done, mutual friends would side with my ex, and I would feel horrible and blame myself even more.
+Not only would my ex tell her people what a bad person I am, but all my bad actions would sooner or later come flying back at me.
+My family and friends would find out about my revenge, my mutual friends would side with my ex, and I’d feel horrible and blame myself even more.

-That’s why if you’re plotting revenge on your ex, I strongly encourage you not to do it.
-It’s okay and normal to wish bad things to happen to your ex as this is something you’re doing to cope with your ex’s unfair actions.
+That’s why, if you’re plotting revenge on your ex, I strongly encourage you not to ruin your karma.
+It’s okay and normal to wish for bad things to happen to your ex.
+Wishing karma to hit your ex helps you cope with your ex’s unfair decisions and actions.

-But don’t act on those plans or you’re seriously going to regret it.
-Ask anyone who’s done something nasty.
-He or she will convince you that revenge is for the weak-minded and that stronger people walk away with dignity.
+But don’t act on those wishes, or you’re going to regret it big time.
+Ask anyone who did something nasty to the dumper.
+He or she will tell you that revenge is for the weak-minded and that strong and mature people walk away with dignity and pride.

-If you’ve already done something bad, though and your ex hasn’t blocked you yet, then at the very least apologize to your ex.
-Say that emotions got the best of you and that you’ll be focusing on yourself from now on.
+If you’ve already done something bad, however, and your ex hasn’t blocked you yet, then at the very least, apologize to your ex.
+Say that emotions got the best of you and that you’ll be leaving him or her alone and focusing on yourself from now on.
+That won’t instantly make things better, but it will show that you’ve taken accountability and allow you to forgive yourself.

-I’m sure you can think of many ways to bring your ex down to his or her knees and make him or her sorry for ever crossing paths with you.
-You can do that and get your justice today – probably this very moment from the comfort of your home.
+I’m sure you can think of many ways to bring your ex to his or her knees and make your ex regret ever crossing paths with you.
+You could do something nasty and get your revenge today—probably even this very moment, from the comfort of your own home.
+You have the power to make your ex’s life hell if you wish to.

 But before you do that, know that your bad actions will definitely affect you and your good karma.

-Provided you care about your image, you will without a doubt regret taking revenge and wish you’d just left your ex alone.
-Revenge isn’t just about teaching your ex a lesson – to be smarter in the next relationship.
-It’s personal as your goal is to destroy your ex’s life and force your ex to struggle emotionally.
+Provided you care about your image, you’ll without a doubt regret taking revenge and wish you’d just left your ex alone.
+Revenge isn’t just about teaching your ex a lesson to be more thoughtful in the next relationship.
+It’s very personal, as its goal is to destroy your ex’s life and force your ex to struggle emotionally.

-By acting on impulse, you won’t prove that you’re a badass and in control.
-You’ll prove that you lack control and that you’re vengeful and a danger to yourself.
+Remember that your loved ones expect you to respect your ex’s decision and yourself.
+They want you to be the bigger person and avoid starting a war with your ex.
+By acting on impulse, you won’t prove that you’re mature and in control.
+On the contrary, you’ll prove that you lack control and that you’re vengeful and a danger to yourself and others.

-Your friends and family will probably find out what you did—and something tells me you’ll care about that once you’ve calmed down and collected your thoughts.
+Your friends and family will probably find out what you did—and something tells me that you’ll care about that once you’ve gotten over the breakup and collected your thoughts.
+You’ll wish you could forget ever taking revenge on someone who no longer mattered and didn’t deserve you.

-So instead of completely ruining your image of the person you are and wish to become in the future, don’t go down that path.
-There are many more suitable ways to vent your frustrations and remain a person of high value.
+So instead of completely ruining your image of who you are and wish to become in the future, don’t go down the revenge path.
+There are many more suitable ways to vent your frustrations and become a person of high value.

-A great way to start detaching and transforming yourself is by commenting on this article or by joining the community on the Magnet of Success Discord channel.
+A great way to start detaching and transforming your life for the better is to comment on this article or join the Magnet of Success Discord community.

-There are a million things you can do to turn your attention away from unwanted thoughts and feel better as a result.
-I urge you to focus on improving yourself rather than destroying your ex.
+There are a million things you can do to turn your attention away from unwanted thoughts and feel better.
+I urge you to focus on improving yourself rather than destroying your ex and your image.

-Keep in mind that karma always strikes—whether it’s because you’ve done something terrible or because your ex treated you badly.
-The undeniable fact is that it hits people when they least expect it.
+Keep in mind that karma always strikes— whether it’s due to something you’ve done or because your ex treated you badly.
+The undeniable truth is that it hits when people least expect it.

-Sometimes all that needs to happen is for enough time to pass for bad karma to build up.
-Once it’s built up, it strikes hard and unexpectedly.
-And that’s when people normally learn their lessons.
+Sometimes, all it takes is enough time to pass for bad karma to accumulate.
+Once it does, it hits hard and unexpectedly, and that’s usually when people finally learn their lessons.

 How does karma work?

-In doing so, they would get even and bask in their ability to manipulate their ex’s feelings.
-This is what dumpees want.
-They want to know that they can influence their ex.
-They especially want to see that they can take happiness away from their ex because doing so reassures them that they matter.
+In doing so, they would get even and bask in their ability to manipulate their ex’s life and feelings.
+This is what most dumpees want.
+They want to know that they can influence their ex even after the breakup.
+They especially want to see that they can take happiness away from their ex and feel strong and in control.

-It’s the dumpees’ belief that by doing something mean, their exes would quickly regret their actions and express sorrow.
-But karma, unfortunately, doesn’t work that way.
+It’s the dumpees’ belief that by causing harm, their exes will quickly regret their actions and feel remorse.
+But, unfortunately, karma doesn’t work that way.
 The dumpee isn’t the bringer of justice.
 He or she lost the ability to teach the dumper a lesson a long time ago.

-The only thing who can teach the dumper a valuable lesson is life itself.
-Life can help your ex ignore the need to work on himself or herself and encourage your ex to get involved with someone who doesn’t tolerate the kind of behavior you did.
+The only thing that can teach the dumper a valuable lesson is life itself.
+Life can help your ex ignore the need to work on himself or herself and encourage your ex to get involved with someone who doesn’t tolerate unhealthy/disrespectful behavior.

-That’s when karma will punish your ex for thinking he or she can get away by refusing to grow.
+When your ex meets that person and hurts him or her, karma will punish your ex for thinking he or she can get away with anything, including disrespect and pain.

 Earl Nightingale describes karma as a boomerang.
-All actions—good or bad come back to us.
+All actions—good or bad, in one form or another come back to us.

 He says, “Every time a person does something dishonest, he is in effect tossing a boomerang.
 How far out it will travel, no one knows.
 How great or how small a circle it will traverse, only time will tell.
 But it will, eventually it must, finally come swift and unseen around behind that person and deliver its never-failing and painful blow to the back of his neck.”

 If a person thinks positively and does positive things, he or she gets positive results.
 And if a person thinks negatively and does negative things, he or she yields negative results.
-That’s why you can be certain that karma will hit your ex.
-You can’t expect it not to.
+That’s why you can be certain that karma will hit your ex for doing bad things to you.

 Hit and run

-People don’t usually hurt someone and then never do it again.
+People don’t usually hurt someone only once.
 Sure, some convicts learn their lessons and become better people, but your ex is no convict.
-Your ex got away without paying a price for it and will, therefore, have to pay for it eventually.
+Your ex got away without paying the price for his or her misdemeanour.
+Therefore, your ex will have to pay the price eventually.

-If convicts take years of confinement to change their belief system (or don’t at all), don’t think that your ex can do it in a day.
+If convicts take years of confinement to change their belief system (or don’t change it at all), don’t think that your ex will do it in a short amount of time.
+If your ex ever changes, it will happen when your ex’s expectations fail to manifest and hurt your ex to the point of reflection.

 It’s preposterous to think the dumper will sit down and try to grow from this experience.
-Your ex just wants to focus on self-distraction and moving on.
-He or she has no time and patience for personal development.
-Your ex is not ready for it.
-Not until karma strikes him or her hard.
+Your ex is focused on self-distraction and moving on.
+He or she has neither the time nor the patience for personal development.
+Your ex isn’t ready for that and won’t be ready at least until karma hits hard.

-Moreover, it takes three times that long to make it a permanent part of us without us.
-So theoretically, the amount of time it takes to correct bad karma depends on how much he or she has sinned.
+Moreover, it takes three times that long to make it a permanent part of our lives.
+So theoretically speaking, the amount of time it takes to correct bad karma depends on how much your ex has sinned and learned from those sins.

-I can’t say how long it will take your ex to correct his or her bad karma because I don’t know your ex.
-I don’t know what your ex has done and what he or she is doing to grow right now.
-But I can say that if your ex is focusing on enjoying himself or herself that your ex won’t improve karma at all.
+I can’t say how long it will take your ex to correct his or her bad karma because I don’t know your ex personally.
+I don’t know what your ex has done and what he or she is doing right now.
+But I can say that if your ex is focusing on enjoying himself or herself, your ex won’t improve his or her behavior and karma anytime soon.

 Your ex will just carry certain behavioral patterns into the next relationship and act similarly as before.